The Dr Sarno Back Pain Relief Method,

 From a mindfulness point-of-view, it’s possible that some of the people who are NOT helped by Dr Sarno’s philosophy & approach are because they are stuck in THINKING about their feelings, rather than FEELING their feelings.

-Yet if the primary inputs are more physical in nature, such as in a car accident or a fall, then the emotional component might not be as or very important, if at all.
+Yet, if the primary inputs are more physical in nature, such as in a car accident or a fall, then the emotional component might not be as or very important, if at all.

 Metabolic/nutritional sources of pain and other dysfunction also have a multitude of possible inputs, sometimes significant.
 Many of them have no “sensory feedback loops” a human being can directly perceive or feel.
-Rather than feeling them happening, you see their results.
+Rather than feeling them happening, you experience their results.
+Or at least not until it’s very developed and in some cases way too late.

-In such metabolic cases, we are often in need of indirect methods of determining our internal chemical state like blood tests and other bodily fluid & substance tests, thermography, Doppler imaging, and a wide variety of other possible tests.
+In such metabolic cases, we are often in need of indirect methods of determining our internal chemical state like blood tests and other bodily fluid & substance tests, such as thermography, Doppler imaging, and a wide variety of other possible tests.
 Many of the internal processes affecting our health and function do not have nerve pathways to the conscious part of the brain, therefore it is far less likely we can “get in touch” with and feel what’s going on with some of these non-conscious processes.

 One danger is a particular pain or dysfunction might have several or many inputs to it.
 It’s very possible to relieve the body and mind of obvious manifestations of pain and dysfunction through mental/emotional and/or soft tissue/structural means.
 Yet when pain is gone, this does NOT mean ALL problems are necessarily ALL gone. …